Insights

 Adapt or die! - Brad Pitt said it in Moneyball and Charles Darwin said it in his magnum opus „The Origin of Species“.
 Transformation has always been the driver of the new and old economy.

-Today, reinventing oneself is part of a company's good manners.
+Today, reinventing yourself is part of a company's good manners.
 Management, consultancies, IT experts, marketeers, agencies - everyone is allowed to sprint.
 Everyone is holistic, agile and, of course, authentic.
 But each individual expertise is only one facet of the challenge.
 As the saying goes: if my only tool is a hammer, every problem becomes a nail.
 A lot of clever things are said, but little is implemented sustainably.
 Even if the digital revolution usually starts with post-its, innovation is not a workshop.
 The rate of successful digitalization projects is soberingly low.
 Change doesn't just need to be made quickly, it needs to be made properly, because there are worlds in between

 1. the solution is not out there